UAlbanyArchives/spe_website/README.md

 ## Production

 A cronjob in the crontab automatically updates the live website every 5 minutes with any changes committed to this Github repo using `update.sh`.
-This script also copies the main `index.html` page built by jekyll into the Hyrax public directory so it will also be availible at [https://archives.albany.edu/](https://archives.albany.edu/) in addition to [https://archives.albany.edu/web/](https://archives.albany.edu/web/).
+This script also copies the main `index.html` page built by jekyll into the Hyrax public directory so it will also be available at [https://archives.albany.edu/](https://archives.albany.edu/) in addition to [https://archives.albany.edu/web/](https://archives.albany.edu/web/).

 This script also updates all the 400, 422, and 500 pages for the rails apps